-See Teachers as readers for the other part of this equation - teachers knowing the literature.
+See School staff as readers for the other part of this equation - teachers knowing the literature.

 A survey can produce some very useful information about your students reading preferences.
 In addition to asking about their fiction choices, what series they enjoy, and what their non-fiction reading preferences might be, include questions about other leisure and online reading preferences.

 In these attached surveys, Library survey: primary students' reading preferences and interests (PDF), and Library survey: secondary students' reading preferences and interests (PDF), you will find a simple series of questions which you can adapt as you wish.
 You will find Word versions attached, as well as these PDFs.

 Rather than administering surveys as paper copies, you might find your students enjoy completing an online survey.
 Using a tool such as Survey Monkey (which is free to use up to a certain level) you will also find the automated collation far easier to use, and less greedy of time, than attempting to manually collate feedback from paper surveys.

 Steven Layne suggests that "coaches who know their players win more games" and that what is true on the basketball court is true in the reading classroom too.
 Short, friendly surveys of students can be one way to find out about their reading preferences and general interests.